iLib-js/ilib-es6/README.md

 let promise = CalendarFactoryAsync({locale: 'ja-JP'});
 promise.then(function(cal) {
-  // do something with the new calendar.
+  // do something with the new cal calendar.
 });
 ```

-That is, the "Async" function is a convenience function and is equivalent to calling
-the base function with the option "sync: false".
-The Async version of each factory
-function is always asynchronous and always returns a promise.
-The regular version
-will return a promise only when called asynchronously.